pkel/ghm/README.md

 ----------

   * finish editable list and use it for individuals and rooms
-  * move all cards from main to separate file
   * show complete booking information
   * editing
   * Insert new bookings for existing customers